Bakhomious/INBPA0211L-Basta/README.md

 ### Week 10

-Exam in on the way, this week you will have an opportunity to solve 2 exercises which I will check and give feedback on.
+Exam is on the way, this week you will have an opportunity to solve 2 exercises which I will check and give feedback on.
 This week's exercises are highly recommended to solve.

 This week also I have a different task, which is reading about `bsearch()`.